6-Day Great Granny Blanket

 Introduction

 I’ve been asked many times to design a granny square in the 6-Day Kid Blanket (6DKB) stitches.
 I came up with a basic square while trying to figure out something else.
-I still miss the characteristic chevron aspect of the 6DKB, so I threw in the dc3tog anyways.
+I hope you enjoy this square blanket in the style of 6-Day Crochet

 This pattern is for a continuous granny square blanket using the 6DKB Stitches.
 Start in the center and keep going until it’s as big as you like!